This post may contain affiliate links. Please read our disclosure policy.

 - Want to make this spicy?
 Add in a pinch of cayenne pepper, some hot sauce, a chopped jalapeno pepper, or use a spicy salsa.

-- You may swap the individual spices for a couple tablespoons of ready-made taco seasoning if you prefer.
+- You could swap the individual spices for a couple tablespoons of ready-made taco seasoning if you prefer.

-Questions about this easy taco skillet recipe?
+Questions about this easy taco skillet, or did you make it?
 Let me know in the comments below!

 Beef Taco Skillet